-"This material is based upon work supported by the U.S. National Science Foundation under Cooperative Agreement No. (NSF award number)."
+"This material is based upon work supported by the U.S. National Science Foundation under award No. (NSF award number)."

-2. Instrumentation/equipment must be marked with the NSF logo by the recipient if the purchase price is \$150,000 or more, in accordance with the guidance specified in the NSF Brand Standards Manual.

-3. Awards of \$1 million or more must follow additional guidelines found in the NSF Policy on Brand Standards related to:
+- 2. Instrumentation/equipment must be marked with the NSF logo by the recipient if the purchase price is \$150,000 or more, in accordance with the guidance specified in the NSF Brand Standards Manual. - 3.
+Awards of \$1 million or more must follow additional guidelines found in the NSF Policy on Brand Standards related to: - (a) use and naming conventions; - (b) signage: